Crime of Gádor: Aftermath

 A TV episode named El sacamantecas was released in 1986.
+Between 1990 and 2000 Quina Jiménez bought the cortijo and she restyled it.
 A documentary directed by Juan Francisco Viruega and named La cicatriz was released on 21 November 2019 during the Festival de Cine de Almería.
+The film The Boogeyman: The Origin of the Myth (2023), directed by Ángel Gómez Hernández, was inspired by this crime.